aiolifx/aiolifx/README.md

     -  Whilst LifxDiscover uses UDP broadcast, the bulbs are connected with Unicast UDP

-    - The connection to the bulb is never closed.
+    - The socket connecting to a bulb is not closed unless the bulb is deemed to have gone the way of the Dodo.
 I've been using that for days with no problem

     - You can select to used IPv6 connection to the bulbs by passing an IPv6 prefix to LifxDiscover.
 It's only been tried with /64 prefix.
-      If you want to use a /48 prefix, add ":" (colon) at the end of the prefix and pray
+      If you want to use a /48 prefix, add ":" (colon) at the end of the prefix and pray.
+(This means 2 colons at the end!)

     - I only have Original 1000, so I could not test with other types of bulbs